simar437/Distributed-Election-System-Paxos/readme.md

-# Election System using Paxos Algorithm
+# Distributed Election System using Paxos Algorithm
+## Description
+This project implements a robust and fault-tolerant distributed election system utilizing the Paxos algorithm, a renowned consensus algorithm used in distributed systems to achieve agreement among a group of nodes.
+The system is designed to ensure the selection of a single leader or coordinator among a set of participants, making it particularly useful for scenarios like distributed databases, cluster management, and fault-tolerant computing environments.
 ## Build and Run
 To build the project, run the following command:
 ```